jquery/learn.jquery.com/page/about-jquery/how-jquery-works.md

 The following example illustrates the click handling code discussed above, embedded directly in the HTML `<body>`.
-Note that in practice, it is usually better to place your code in a separate JS file and load it on the page with a `<script>` element&rsquo;s `src` attribute.
+Note that in practice, it is usually better to place your code in a separate JS file and load it on the page with a `<script>` element's `src` attribute.

 ```
 <!doctype html>